Coaches and Staff

 Martha enjoys skiing, biking, hiking and running, and is involved with the Kennett High School Mountain Biking Program.

-Both of Martha’s children are still involved in skiing, and both got a lot more than racing skills from the program.
-Alex was the Volkl Marker Dalbello Eastern Race Rep and is now a grad student at Boston College, and Emily is a Peace Corps Volunteer in Mongolia.
-Alex and Emily have done some guest coaching on the hill along with many of the other alumni.
+Both of Martha’s children are still avid skiers, and both got a lot more than racing skills from the program.
+Alex was the Volkl Marker Dalbello Eastern Race Rep and is now a grad student at Boston College, and Emily was a Peace Corps Volunteer in Mongolia, and an Attitash Ski Patroller and is starting nursing school.

 Maddie grew up in the valley and is a former MWVST athlete.
 She attended Kennett High School, where she was a member of four State Championship teams, serving as captain her senior year and earning three individual state champion titles.
 While racing, she found success competing in the U16 Eastern Championships, Can-Ams and Eastern Devo FIS Series.
 Maddie has a strong passion for ski racing and wants to guide the growth of athletes confidence and ability so they too can pass their love of the sport onto the next generation.
 When she isn’t skiing, she enjoys hiking, taking photos and spending time in the gym.
 Maddie is Alpine Level 100 Certified.

 Ed Bradley’s impressive coaching resume dates back to 1978 here in the valley; he has been working with the Mount Washington Valley Ski Team for the last seven seasons.